 “Best for Longboard Cruising”

-Experience a smooth and fast ride with the Fireball Tinder longboard wheels.
-These cruiser skateboard wheels are made of soft urethane that is perfect for cruising, skateboard dancing, or freeriding.
 The rounded lips ensure the progressive slides all the way to the core.
 The urethane fiberglass core provides maximum strength for consistent slides throughout the entire life of the wheel.

 These wheels wear even and we experienced predictable moves, perhaps that is because of more control due to the 35mm contact patch.
 We enjoyed smooth rides even on bumpy and rocky tracks.